cheqd/cheqd-node/architecture/adr-list/adr-002-cheqd-did-method.md

 ### Rationale for baselining against Hyperledger Indy

 Hyperledger Indy is a verifiable data registry (VDR) built for DIDs with a strong focus on privacy-preserving techniques.
-It is one of the most widely-adopted self-sovereign identity (SSI) blockchain ledgers; most notably by the [Sovrin network](https://sovrin.org/overview/).
+It is one of the most widely-adopted SSI blockchain ledgers.
+Most notably, Indy is used by the [Sovrin Network](https://sovrin.org/overview/).

+The Sovrin Foundation initiated a project called [`libsovtoken`](https://github.com/sovrin-foundation/libsovtoken) in 2018 to create a native token for Hyperledger Indy. `libsovtoken` was intended to be a payment handler library that could work with `libindy` and be merged upstream.
+This native token would allow interactions on Hyperledger Indy networks (such as Sovrin) to be paid for using tokens.

+Due to challenges the project ran into, the `libsovtoken` codebase saw its [last official release in August 2019](https://github.com/sovrin-foundation/libsovtoken/releases/tag/v1.0.1).

+### Rationale for using the Cosmos blockchain framework for cheqd

+The cheqd network aims to support similar use cases for SSI as seen on Hyperledger Indy networks, with a similar focus on privacy-resspecting techniques.

-However, as the core of Hyperledger Indy's architecture was designed before the [W3C DID specification](https://www.w3.org/TR/did-core/) started to be defined, the [Indy DID Method](https://hyperledger.github.io/indy-did-method/) (`did:indy`) has aspects that are not fully-compliant with latest specifications.
+Since the core of Hyperledger Indy's architecture was designed before the [W3C DID specification](https://www.w3.org/TR/did-core/) started to be defined, the [Indy DID Method](https://hyperledger.github.io/indy-did-method/) (`did:indy`) has aspects that are not fully-compliant with latest specifications.

+However, the [rationale for why the cheqd team chose the Cosmos blockchain framework instead of Hyperledger Indy](https://blog.cheqd.io/why-cheqd-has-joined-the-cosmos-4db8845722c5) were primarily down to the following reasons:

+1. **Hyperledger Indy is a permissioned ledger**: Indy networks are permissioned networks where the ability to have write capability is restricted to a limited number of nodes.
+Governance of such a permissioned network is therefore also not decentralised.
+2. **Limitations of Hyperledger Indy's consensus mechanism**: Linked to the permissioned nature of Indy are the drawbacks of its [Plenum Byzantine Fault Tolerant (BFT) consensus](https://github.com/hyperledger/indy-plenum) mechanism, which effectively limits the number of nodes with write capability to approximately 25 nodes.
+This limit is due to limited transactions per second (TPS) for an Indy network with a large number of nodes, rather than a hard cap implemented in the consensus protocol.
+3. **Wider ecosystem for token functionality outside of Hyperledger Indy**: Due to its origins as an identity-specific ledger, Indy does not have a fully-featured token implementation with sophisticated capabilities.
+Moreover, this also impacts end-user options for ecosystem services such as token wallets, cryptocurrency exchanges, custodianship services etc that would be necessary to make a viable, enterprise-ready SSI ledger with token functionality.

+By selecting the Cosmos blockchain framework, the maintainers of the cheqd project aim to address the limitations of Hyperledger Indy outlined above.
+However, with an eye towards interoperability, the cheqd project aims to use [Hyperledger Aries](https://wiki.hyperledger.org/display/ARIES/Hyperledger+Aries) for ledger-related peer-to-peer interactions.

+### Identity-domain transaction types in Hyperledger Indy

 Hyperledger Indy contains the following
 [identity domain transactions](https://github.com/hyperledger/indy-node/blob/master/docs/source/transactions.md):